mt7180/prefect-pulumi-data-orchestration/README.md

             email_to=user.email,
         )
 ```
-It is possible to run this flow locally on your computer by feeding in some mocked data for the `event_message`.
+It is possible to run this flow locally on your computer by feeding in some mocked data for the `event_msg`.
 You do not necessarily need the entso-e api key for a first test run, but the newsletters data will be outdated and miss some information.
 All you have to prepare for this, is the "Prefect" step of the following [Prerequisites](#prerequisites-to-run-the-dataflow), you may want to set the `entsoe_api_key=""`, if you don't have one so far, and the deployment mode to `LOCAL_TEST`.
 In fact, you could reduce the following code to one line: `if __name__ == "__main__": data_flow(mock_event_data())`, but I like to have the different options combined here.
 ```python
 # dataflow.py